 The goal is to implement intelligent agents, that have the ability to decide on using soccer individual skills as well as the ability to work with other agents in the soccer field.
 In addition, programming has been done by agents to improve individual skills (shoot, pass, dribble, positions of players on the field).
-Razi team is formed from students, has started its activities from November 2012 and has made plan in order to achieve its goal, participating in World Cup competitions.
+Razi team is formed from students, has started its activities from November 2012 and has made plans in order to achieve its goal, participating in World Cup competitions.
 This team has participated in prestigious competitions and has won the third place in IranOpen2017 and IranOpen2018.
-This team has begun to use artificial intelligence in its decision making.
+This team has begun to use artificial intelligence in its decision-making.
 It continues its work with the aim of using artificial intelligence algorithms and online analysis.

-Note: The name of this team was changed from Razi to Persepolis after the Japan Open 2020.
+Note: The name of this team was changed from Razi to Persepolis after the Japan Open 2020 and after Robocup2022 was changed to The 8.